awsdocs/aws-m2-user-guide/doc_source/set-up-ed.md

 If there is a need for Rclone \(see above\), create the Amazon S3\-based virtual disk on Windows: \(optional if all application artefacts exclusively come from CodeCommit access\)\.

+**Note**
+If you already used `rclone` during the AWS Mainframe Modernization preview, you must update `run-rclone.cmd` to the newer version located in `C:\Users\Public`\.

-1. Copy the `run-rclone.bat` file provided in `C:\Users\Public` to your home folder `C:\Users\PhotonUser\My Files\Home Folder` via File Explorer\.
-It might already be present in this directory if you previously installed Enterprise Analyzer in your Amazon AppStream account\.
+1. Copy the `rclone.conf` and `run-rclone.cmd` files provided in `C:\Users\Public` to your home folder `C:\Users\PhotonUser\My Files\Home Folder` using File Explorer\.
+These files might already be present in this directory if you previously installed Enterprise Developer in your AppStream 2\.0 account\.

-1. Update its config parameters with your Amazon S3 bucket name, your AWS access key and corresponding secret\.
+1. Update the `rclone.conf` config parameters with your Amazon S3 bucket name, your AWS access key and corresponding secret\.

-1. Use File Explorer to copy the file `run-rclone.bat` provided in `C:\Users\Public` to the home folder\.
+1. Update `your-local-folder-path` to the path of the directory where you want the application files synced from the Amazon S3 bucket that contains them\.
+This synced directory must be a subdirectory of the Home Folder in order for AppStream 2\.0 to properly back up and restore it on session start and end\.

-1. Either run `run-rclone.bat` from File Explorer or open a Windows command to run it\.
-The source code of the application located in Amazon S3 bucket should now be visible in Windows File Explorer as disk `m2-s3` \(as defined in heading line of `run-rclone.bat`\)\.
+1. Open a Windows command prompt, cd to `C:\Users\Home Folder` if needed and run `run-rclone.cmd`\.
+When the command finishes, you should see the source code of the application located in Amazon S3 bucket in Windows File Explorer as disk `m2-s3` \(the name defined in the heading line of `rclone.conf`\.

+To add new files to the set that you are working on or to update existing ones, upload the files to the Amazon S3 bucket and they will be synced to your directory at the next iteration defined in `run-rclone.cmd`\.
+Similarly, if you want to delete some files, delete them from the Amazon S3 bucket\.
+The next sync operation will delete them from your local directory\.

 ## Step 3: Clone the repository<a name="tutorial-ed-step3"></a>

 1. Navigate to the application selector menu in the top left corner of the browser window and select Enterprise Developer\.

-1. Complete the workspace creation required by Enterprise Developer in home folder by choosing `C:\Users\PhotonUser\My Files\Home Folder` \(aka `D: \PhotonUser\My Files\Home Folder`\) as location for the workspace\.
+1. Complete the workspace creation required by Enterprise Developer in your Home folder by choosing `C:\Users\PhotonUser\My Files\Home Folder` \(aka `D: \PhotonUser\My Files\Home Folder`\) as location for the workspace\.

 1. In Enterprise Developer, clone your CodeCommit repository by going to the Project Explorer, right click and choose **Import**, **Import …**, **Git**, **Projects** from **Git** **Clone URI**\.
 Then, enter your CodeCommit\-specific user name and password and complete the Eclipse dialog to import the code\.